18mr/keepushome/about/index.md

 ---
 ##What Law Are We Trying to Change?

 It used to be that if you were adopted from another country into an American family, your family had to complete paperwork to apply for your naturalization.
 Though many adoptive parents filed their adopted child's paperwork, some parents either didn't know they had to, or didn't want to, do this for their child.
-These kids ended up coming of age undocumented, in spite of being raised in U.S. citizen families.
+These kids ended up coming of age without citizenship, in spite of being raised in U.S. citizen families.

 In 2000, Congress passed the Child Citizenship Act, which dealt with this loophole facing international adoptees in the United States.
 Unfortunately, it created a new one: while it granted citizenship to children adopted into U.S. families age 18 and under, those who had aged out--who were older than 18 years of age in 2000--were excluded from the Act.
 Those adoptees--thousands, from countries around the world--were left high and dry.